taosdata/TDengine/documentation20/en/12.taos-sql/docs.md

       Returns NULL when input is NULL.
       Input pos can be negative or positive.
 If it is a positive number, this function extracts from the beginning of the string.
 If it is a negative number, this function extracts from the end of the string
-      If input len is ommited, the output is whole substring starting from pos.
+      If input len is omitted, the output is whole substring starting from pos.
       This function applies to normal table, child table and super table This function applies to bother out query and inner query Supported after version 2.6.0.x